comcode-org/binmat_rules/README.md

 - If a BREAK modifier (>) is not present in the attacker stack:
   - Calculate the absolute difference between attack powers, and then add one to it.
 This is the damage value.
 - If a BREAK modifier (>) is present in the attacker stack:
-  - The attack power of the attacker stack is now the damage value.
+  - The damage value is the attack power of the attacker stack, or the number of cards in the defender's stack, whichever is greater.

 For every point of damage, discard the most recently played card in the defender's stack to the attacker's discard pile.
 If the defender's stack is empty, the attacker instead draws a card from the lane deck.
 If the attacker cannot draw from the lane deck (because it is empty and has no lane discard pile), the attacker wins the game ([Win Conditions](#win-conditions))

 The attacker stack is now sent to the attacker discard.

 ### The WILD Modifier (\*)